brocaar/lora-channel-manager/README.md

 There are a couple of ways to get involved:

-* Join the discussions and share your feedback at [https://gitter.io/loraserver/lora-channel-manager](https://gitter.io/loraserver/lora-channel-manager)
+* Join the discussions at [https://forum.loraserver.io](https://forum.loraserver.io/)
 * Report bugs or make feature-requests by opening an issue at [https://github.com/brocaar/lora-channel-manager/issues](https://github.com/brocaar/lora-channel-manager/issues)
 * Fix issues or improve documentation by creating pull-requests